L.HIS-116: Ancient Greek Civilization

 Native Americans settled in North America at least 15,000 years ago.
 This course explores the ancient history of what became the continental United States, focusing on the Native American occupants of the Upper Mississippi River Valley.
 The course utilizes the discipline of archeology to explore the many different peoples who inhabited the United States prior to European colonization.
 We end our study with the peoples encountered by Europeans at contact in the 1600s.
 3 credits.

 L.HIS-329: The Enlightenment

-An examination of the major institutions of eighteenth-century European society and the social history of ideas, particularly the contrast between elite and popular culture, and the primary social criticisms and reforms proposed by Enlightenment writers, such as Montesquieu, Voltaire, Rousseau, and the Encyclopedists.
-Open to seniors and juniors, sophomores with approval.
+An examination of the major institutions of eighteenth-century European society and the social history of ideas, particularly the contrast between elite and popular culture, and the primary social criticisms and reforms proposed by Enlightenment writers such as Montesquieu, Voltaire, Rousseau, and the Encyclopedists.
 3 credits.

 L.HIS-330: The French Revolution

 The causes and course of the revolution including the origins of modern political culture in the Enlightenment and the revolution, international repercussions, terror, social consequences, and the Napoleonic period.
-Open to seniors and juniors, sophomores with approval.
 3 credits.

 L.HIS-333: Imperial Geographies-AA